 How Did My iPhone Battery Turn Yellow In The First Place?

 If you’re reading this article, you probably didn’t turn on Low Power Mode intentionally by going to Settings -> Battery.
 If you had, you probably would have noticed the change right away.
 Here’s how it usually happens:

 When your iPhone battery reaches 20%, a window appears on your iPhone to warn you that your battery level is getting low and asks if you’d like to turn on Low Power Mode.
 Your iPhone battery turns yellow as soon as you tap Turn On.

 Low Power Mode automatically turns off when you recharge your iPhone battery past 80%.

 Your iPhone battery is yellow because Low Power Mode is turned on.
 To change it back to normal, go to Settings -> Battery and tap the switch next to Low Power Mode.
 Low Power Mode turns off automatically when your battery level reaches 80%.

 Adding Low Power Mode To Control Center

-If your iPhone is running iOS 11, you can add a Low Power Mode control to Control Center.
+If your iPhone is running iOS 11 or newer, you can add a Low Power Mode control to Control Center.
 Open Settings and tap Control Center.
 Tap the green plus button to the left of Low Power Mode on or off in Control Center.